 Anyone who has been birding in the winter quickly realizes that there are a lot of birds to be seen even in the coldest months.
 Those birds need adequate food sources to stay safe and warm through the long cold season, but when there are no buds, fruits, or flowers available, plants are dormant, and insects are scarce, what do winter birds eat?

 Birds are clever and resourceful, and winter birds can find abundant food sources even when the snow is deep and the temperatures are below freezing.
 The foods available for winter birds include:

 - Seeds: Many plants and flowers keep their mature seed heads well into winter, and birds can cling to or perch on the plants to reach the seeds.
 Seeds that fall can also be found in leaf litter or under plants where the snow is not as deep.

 - Insects: While there may not be flying insects in the winter, dormant insects and larvae are a critical food source for birds.
-Chickadees, nuthatches, creepers, woodpeckers and other birds will forage in tree bark for insects that provide valuable protein.
+Chickadees, nuthatches, creepers, woodpeckers, and other birds will forage in tree bark for hidden insects that provide valuable protein.

 - Sap: Sweet tree sap is a tasty treat for woodpeckers, and they will drill deep into a tree's bark to reach whatever residual sap is not frozen in the winter.
 Other bird species may then sip from those same sap wells.

 - Carrion: Winter is a harsh season and many animals don't survive.
-Opportunistic birds such as common ravens, bald eagles and American crows will take advantage of other animals' misfortunes to feast on their carcasses.
+Opportunistic birds such as common ravens, bald eagles, and American crows will take advantage of other animals' misfortunes to feast on their carcasses.
 Carnivorous birds will also visit gut piles from hunters' kills for a fast, easy meal.